 To truly become adept at drawing and painting yantras, I highly recommend studying with Mavis Gewant, who was Harish Johari’s assistant and student for over twenty years.
 Mavis’ classes on this meditative esoteric art make it easy for anyone to create these precise, potent, sacred tools, even for those of us who think we are not able to draw a straight line.
 If you want, you can commission her through Transcendence Design to custom create yantras for you.
 Mavis starts drawing on the correct day for that yantra, chanting the appropriate bija mantra the entire time she is drawing and then painting the yantra for you.
 Send me an email through the contact form or give me a call to order this.

-You can also take classes with the talented and delightful Chanti Tacoronte-Perez, who created the wonderful Yantra Wisdom Card Deck and Soul's Desires Card Deck that I am honored to offer through Transcendence Design.
+You can also take classes with the talented and delightful Chanti Tacoronte-Perez, who created the wonderful Yantra Wisdom Card Deck and Soul's Desires Card Deck (now out of print) that I was honored to offer through Transcendence Design.
 These are gorgeous and potent inner guidance decks, what many call divination cards.
 Do check them out.
-They are the most successful gits I've ever given to friends!
+They are the most successful gifts I've ever given to friends!
+You cn still get the Yantra Wisdom Deck directly from Chanti and her website.

 One more fun tool that I recommend is Karl Schaffner’s The Yantra Deck.
 This divination set of 64 cards “of wisdom and intention” with a book and spreadsheet has beautiful, uplifting images (yantras and other symbols) and ideas.
 One friend who bought it marveled as the results of doing the suggested spread and wrote all of its answers in her journal.
 I used to offer it but now ask you to follow the link earlier in this paragraph to grab your copy on Amazon.